fangohr/finmag/README.md

 The GitHub page of the project is https://github.com/fangohr/finmag

+The code is developed by Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Hans Fangohr,	Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, and Beckie Carey at the University of Southampton.

+This is an early version; contributions and pull requests to both the code and documentation are welcome.

 Documentation
 -------------
 The documentation is available in the form of Jupyter notebooks is available in `doc/ipython_notebooks_src` directory.